Biology courses

 BIO350 - Special Topics

-Courses and topics which are of special interest to faculty and students but which are not offered on a regular basis may be assigned this number.
-Examples of such offerings would be developmental biology, cardiovascular physiology and virology.
-Extended field trips for which credit is offered also fall into this category.
-Prerequisites: appropriate 200-level biology courses.
-(2-4 credits; non-yearly, consult department)
+(2-4 credits; non-yearly, consult department) Courses and topics which are of special interest to faculty and students but which are not offered on a regular basis may be assigned this number.
+Examples include Developmental Biology and Biological Foundations of Human Behavior.
+Prerequisite: appropriate 200-level biology course.

 BIO351 - Physical Therapy Field Experience

-The experience acquaints the student more fully with the profession of physical therapy.
+(2 credits) The experience acquaints the student more fully with the profession of physical therapy.
 Most professional schools of physical therapy require applicants to have had practical experience.
 Prerequisites: sophomore class standing, physical therapy pre-professional, minimum cumulative GPA of 3.00.
-(2 credits)
+Note: Graded on a pass/no pass basis.

 BIO352 - Veterinary Medicine Field Experience